GreenMonkeySaveEarth/zeemee-web/README.md

 This project is an implementation of the [Zeemee fullstack exercise example with design](https://github.com/zeemee/fullstack-code-sample-with-design)

-This project is to serve the zeewee drink web page.
+This project is to serve the zeemee drink web page.

 ## Table of Contents